OpenID4VP Verification Integration Guide

 Backend Requirements

 To use the component, you must host a verification backend that implements the OpenID4VP protocol.
 This backend is referred to as the inji-verify-service.
-It also needs to adhere to the OpenAPI spec defined here in case if the backend service is not inji-verify-service.
+It also needs to adhere to the OpenAPI spec defined here in case the backend service is not inji-verify-service.

 Example